What Can You Do With a PhD in Public Health?

 Graduates with a Doctor of Philosophy (Ph.D.) in Public Health qualify for various jobs in research and postsecondary education.
 Learn more about this degree program, possible employers and sample job titles.

 Career Options for Graduates with a PhD in Public Health

-Students need a Master of Public Health (MPH) degree in order to be accepted into a Ph.D. program.
-Students who do not meet this requirement generally must complete MPH courses after enrolling but prior to beginning the Ph.D. program.
+Students need a Master of Public Health (MPH) in order to be accepted into a Ph.D. program.
+Students who do not meet this requirement generally must complete MPH courses after enrollment but prior to beginning the Ph.D. program.

 Students enrolled in the public health Ph.D. program must also complete a dissertation.
 A dissertation is a written report outlining the findings of original, independent research conducted by the student.
 Dissertations may include topics such as family planning, HIV infection, mad cow disease, childhood obesity, cancer risk, air pollution and sexual behavior.